microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge01.md

    - You have provisioned FHIR Bulk Load evnironment in Azure.
    - You have generated synthetic patient data in FHIR format.
    - You have loaded FHIR patient data into FHIR server.
-   - You have use Postman to retreived the newly loaded patient data in FHIR Server.
+   - You have retreived the new FHIR patient data using Postman.

 ## Learning Resources